This event is currently being hosted on a separate registration page. Click here to be redirected to the appropriate page.

 Samuel Shaw

-<p>Sam is a Supervisory Examiner, overseeing compliance and CRA examination staff in the FDIC’s New England Territory.
+<p>Sam currently serves as the DCP Field Supervisor for the New England South Territory.
 He previously served as a Review Examiner and Senior Compliance Examiner after joining the FDIC in 2008.
-Sam has developed and conducted regulatory presentations at numerous outreach venues, including banker and community group sessions.
-He has led and reviewed a wide range of complex compliance and CRA examinations, serving as a key resource to examiners and bankers in the FDIC’s New York Region.
-Sam graduated from Boston College with a Bachelor of Arts in Economics and a Minor in Hispanic Studies.</p>
+Sam has led large and complex examinations of multi-state institutions working with State and other Federal banking regulators.
+He has also developed and conducted regulatory presentations at numerous outreach venues, including national banker and community group sessions.
+Sam graduated from Boston College with a Bachelor of Arts in Economics and a Minor in Hispanic Studies. </p>

 |